Domain Model

 Effective delta-T contribution used in shifted-temperature calculations.

-- property dt_cont_multiplier_locked: bool
+- property delta_t_contribution_multiplier_locked: bool

 Whether the delta-T contribution multiplier is locked against changes.